-Are your shingles cracking or splitting?
+Suffering from Shingle cracking and splitting?
 It’s important to learn the difference between the two.
 This will help you properly address the issue with your roof.
 In this post, the reliable commercial roofing contractor Sully Jones Roofing explains the difference between cracking and splitting shingles.

 Your roof shingles are guaranteed to be durable.
 They are manufactured to be flexible and waterproof by mixing asphalt with volatile chemicals.
 However, the loss of these volatile chemicals will cause your shingles to crack.
 Losing volatile chemicals in your shingles can be caused by extreme heat or moisture.
 Over time, the shingles can also gradually lose volatiles.

 The hotter the temperature is, the more vulnerable your shingles are to cracking.
 Extreme heat is one of your shingles’ worst enemies.
 Meanwhile, if your shingles are made of fiberglass or organic, the cracking may be caused by aging.
 Low-quality shingles are also more prone to crack prematurely.